rust-lang/rust/src/doc/rustc-dev-guide/src/compiler-src.md

 > top-level directory has separate directories for the compiler, build-system,
 > std libs, etc, rather than one huge `src/` directory.
 >
-> As of this writing, the std libs have been moved to `library/` and there is
+> As of this writing, the std libs have been moved to `library/` and the crates
-> an ongoing MCP to move the compiler to `compiler/`.
+> that make up the `rustc` compiler itself have been moved to `compiler/`

 Now that we have [seen what the compiler does](./overview.md), let's take a look at the structure of the contents of the rust-lang/rust repo.